 Cone shells come in a variety of shapes and sizes.
 Their points give it away, but these shells are perfect for protective magic and meaning.

-Cone shaped shells are a nice addition for a protective charm bag or can simply be carried in your purse or placed in your house as a symbol of protection.
+Cone-shaped shells are a nice addition to a protective charm bag or can simply be carried in your purse or placed in your house as a symbol of protection.

 Scallop Shells for Beauty & Travel

 Scallop seashells are associated with love and beauty because of the Goddess Aphrodite.
 In Botticelli’s famous painting The Birth of Venus, the Goddess is shown being carried from the sea on, what most experts say, is a scallop shell.